 Step 15.
-Drizzle a small amount of colorized resin onto the surface of your cured and firm to the touch Crystal Clay.
+Drizzle a small amount of colorized resin onto the surface of your cured and firm to the touch Epoxy Clay.

 Step 16.
 Let the resin cure for 12-14 hours.
 It will be hard to the touch, but resin continues to cure for the next 72 hours.
 Place a small plastic container over the bezels to prevent dust from getting into the resin as it cures.

 Step 17.
 If you have resin that has over-poured or seeped under the bezel and onto the card, wait about 6 hours until the resin is at its “soft cure” phase.
 Remove the bezel from the card.
 The resin will still be soft.
 Use a pair of needle nose pliers to bend back the resin from the bezel.